-Backup Server may issue an "Access denied" message when you try to dump to a device mounted from across a network, particularly if you started Backup Server from Sybase Central.
+Backup Server may issue an "Access denied" message when you try to dump to a device mounted from across a network.

-By default, all NT services are started by using the "LocalSystem" user account, which does not allow the service to access network-mounted drives, for example, NFS, NetWare, or NTFS mounts from other machines.
+By default, all Windows services are started by using the "LocalSystem" user account, which does not allow the service to access network-mounted drives, for example, NFS, NetWare, or NTFS mounts from other machines.

-To work around this restriction, configure Backup Server to start with a regular user account, rather than the NT default account.
+To work around this restriction, configure Backup Server to start with a regular user account, rather than the Windows default account.
 The user should have the permission to access remote drives.